j-o-e-y/unhashed/reviews-guides/myetherwallet_02-04-18/review-guide_myetherwallet.md

 ### Security

-MEW leaves security in your hands.
-The wallet is only a tool which connects to the Ethereum network, it does not store private keys.
-MEW uses javascript code to generate and store private keys on your computer, as opposed to online wallets which generate and store your private keys on their servers.
+MyEtherWallet leaves security completely in your hands.
+The wallet is only a tool which connects to the Ethereum network and performs some useful tasks.
+Unlike most wallets, it does not store private keys.
+Instead MEW uses javascript code to generate and store private keys on your computer.

-This means that if your computer is compromised your keys could be stolen.
+The positive side of this is that your sensitive information doesn't reside on web servers which become targets for hackers.
+On the other hand, if your computer is compromised your keys could be stolen.
 That is why it's [recommended](https://myetherwallet.github.io/knowledge-base/hardware-wallets/hardware-wallet-recommendations.html) to use a hardware wallet in combination with MEW.

 ### Unique Features